The Latest from the Go-to-Market Experts

 What’s the main value of LinkedIn through Terminus?

-To Garrett, the main value of running LinkedIn through Terminus is the easy combination of metrics and audience management between LinkedIn and display ads.
+To Garrett, the main value of running LinkedIn account based marketing through Terminus is the easy combination of metrics and audience management between LinkedIn and display ads.
 LinkedIn has additional reporting that’s available when needed, but Terminus quickly became the one-stop shop to see how campaigns were performing across channels.
 This is a vital point in not looking at tactics in a vacuum, but rather as one piece of a larger account-based strategy.

 What kind of LinkedIn tactics are you running?

 The first LinkedIn tactics Garrett created within Terminus were focused on brand awareness.
 He knew that this awareness stage was an important first step in the buying process, and that he could follow specific departments and buying titles within target organizations with more meaningful messaging throughout the buying journey.

 Garrett is also running LinkedIn tactics in support of other initiatives, such as events, high-converting content, and Zoot’s thought leadership podcast.
 While the awareness campaigns are always on, it’s easy to push budget around between other initiatives depending on audience size, timing, and engagement metrics he can track in Terminus.